johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2017-04-25-setting-build-version-using-appveyor/index.md

 authors: johnnyreilly
 tags: [powershell, Version, dot net core, AppVeyor]
 hide_table_of_contents: false
+description: 'AppVeyor doesnt have support for setting version of a binary in dot net core, but it can be done easily through PowerShell.'
 ---

 AppVeyor has [support for setting the version of a binary during a build](https://www.appveyor.com/docs/build-configuration/#assemblyinfo-patching).
 However - this deals with the classic ASP.Net world of `AssemblyInfo`.
 I didn't find any reference to support for doing the same with dot net core.
 Remember, dot net core [relies upon a `&lt;Version&gt;` or a `&lt;VersionPrefix&gt;` setting in the `.csproj` file](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/project-json-to-csproj#version).
 Personally, `&lt;Version&gt;` is my jam.